pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo.md

 The main drawback of this model is the fact that the pop/reserve operations can only be performed in a poll loop: they either return an element or return 'no elements in queue' (or return an error), in all cases pretty mich immediately.
-Therefore, wait state of arbitrary duration must be inserted in the loop if the operation returns 'no elements in queue': otherwise you will get a busy loop where your pop/reserve call relentlessly return 'no elements', eating the CPU in the process (incidentally, this is a text-book case of poll loop)
+Therefore, wait state of arbitrary duration must be inserted in the consumer loop if the operation returns 'no elements in queue': otherwise you will get a busy loop where your pop/reserve call relentlessly return 'no elements', eating the CPU in the process (incidentally, this is a text-book case of poll loop)

-In some cases, where latencies in the range of seconds or tens of seconds are of no concern, a pool loop can be happily used, so this makes a valid, simple and effective model, especially if you already use MongoDB. in cases where latencies are expected to be near-realtime something better is needed
+In some cases, where latencies in the range of seconds or tens of seconds are of no concern, a pool loop can be happily used, so this makes a valid, simple and effective model, especially if you already use MongoDB.
+In cases where latencies are expected to be near-realtime something better is needed

 ## Adding an event bus

 At this point, one of the best improvements to the model is to remove the need for poll loops; for that to happen, we need the pop/reserve operations to 'block' if there are no elements, until they are.
 A naïve way to do so is to add the poll loop in the pop/reserve calls, so the caller would have the _illusion_ of blocking: